DeclanKehoe/declankehoe.co.uk/index.markdown

 layout: home
 ---

 Welcome to my site.
-Hopefully it's what you were actually wanting to find.
+Hopefully it's what you actually wanted to find.

-If you want to skip to reading my CV, it's ready for [viewing or downloading](/assets/documents/declan_kehoe_cv.pdf).
+If you want to just read my CV, it's ready for [your perusal](/assets/documents/declan_kehoe_cv.pdf).

-Otherwise you can look upon some of my other [works](/work) and weep.
+Otherwise, you may look upon some of [my other works](/work) and weep.
 I know I do.

 You could also [read the about me](/about), to learn a little... about me.

-If none of that is good, here's a picture of my dog Bilbo as a consolation prize.
+If none of that is good, enjoy a picture of my dog Bilbo as a consolation prize.

 ![A cute pomeranian](/assets/images/bilbo.jpg)